twinfoundation/framework/packages/services/docs/reference/interfaces/IRequestContext.md

 • `Optional` **identity**: `string`

-The identity of the requestor.
+The identity of the requestor if there is an authenticated user.

 ___